kjosib/kjosib.github.io/voice/sounds.md

 Would you please take these three glasses to be washed below the tap.
 That black cat attacked the plastic bag.
 The elevator stopped for us at the third floor.
+Four hours of steady work faced us.
+Add salt before you fry the egg.
+She flaps her cape as she parades the street.
+The little tales they tell are false.
+Plead with the lawyer to drop the lost cause.
 ```

 ## More word lists: